I have two locations to see patients.

 You can book appointments with a friend.
 Choose appointments which are back-to back and you can get treated together!

-We have five chairs available, so you can bring a bunch of friends!
+We have four chairs available, so you can bring a bunch of friends!
 For the best healing experience for all, we ask that everyone respect the stillness of the space.

 Where to Find Us